 Who are the Governors at Cragside?

-- Five parent governors (elected by all parents)
+- Three parent governors (elected by all parents)

-- One local authority governors (nominated by the local authority and approved by the Governing Body)
+- One local authority governor (nominated by the local authority and approved by the Governing Body)

-- Five community governors (people from the local community, nominated and approved by the Governing Body)
+- Six community governors (people from the local community, nominated and approved by the Governing Body)

-- Three teacher governors (elected by the teaching staff)
+- Two teacher governors (elected by the teaching staff)

 - One staff governor (a member of staff elected by support staff)